 Your hairline is receding, and you noticed the bald spot taking shape on the top of your head.
-You’re not quite sure when exactly the first strands fell out—all you know is that you want it to stop.
+That’s right—you’re seeing the first signs of hair loss and you want it to stop.
 ASAP.
 And, if possible, you’d like to see new hair growth where you lost it.

 You’ve started researching different hair loss treatments, and you came across something intriguing: hair loss vitamins.
 How could you not be interested?
 If it actually works, it’d be so simple.
 Wake up, brew your coffee, and swallow one little pill.
 After a few weeks, voilà!
 Your full head of luscious, healthy hair is back.